WSYN: History

-An AM frequency was added at 1270.
-WYAK (AM) became a separate station around 1990, first calling itself WXMB and playing southern gospel music.
-The AM station became WYAK again later, the first Myrtle Beach area station to air Rush Limbaugh, and broadcast the FM programming part-time.
+An AM frequency was added at 1270 which as of 1984 simulcast the FM.
+WYAK (AM) changed format January 1, 1989, calling itself WXMB and playing Christian country music.
+The AM station became WYAK again later, airing Rush Limbaugh starting in mid-1991.
 Later the AM station played R & B oldies as WCKN, using the WCIN classic oldies format, but signed off.

 During the mid-1990s WYAK-FM, owned by Multi-Market Radio Inc., was also heard on WVCO 94.9.
 On October 1, 1996, Pinnacle Broadcasting Co., owner of WYAV, announced its purchase of WYAK, WMYB, and WRNN-FM.
 Pinnacle intended to continue managing WVCO, though that station began separate programming in 1997.

 WYAK returned to the Big Yak name in 1999 and moved Rick Roberts to mornings with Tab Allen for "Big Yak Mornings with Rick and Tab".
 Allen's previous partner Michale Jeffries moved to middays and program director Frankie B was afternoon host.
 After ten years, Allen was let go December 30, 1999, replaced by Holli Heart, formerly of WGTR.
 Dave Priest was program director for Pinnacle's stations.
 In 2000, it reverted to the K-103 name.

 WSYN and WYAK switched frequencies and were reborn as Sunny 103.1 WSYN and The Coyote 106.5 (WLFF).

 WSYN also switched to the "True Oldies" feed; many 1950s and 1960s Oldies were once again heard.
 Later, with some programming also being done locally, the playlist included many 1960s oldies and also some 1950s ones as well blended in with the mostly early 1970s oldies along with some Carolina beach music classics like "Sixty Minute Man" by Billy Ward (1949).

 In January 2010, Craig Russ, the Operations Manager of the Cumulus Cluster, became Program Director of the station.
 Personalities included Kenzie (from 104.9 BOB-FM) and Craig Russ (also former Program Director of BOB-FM) in afternoon drive.

 In April 2016, WSYN added "Casey Kasem’s American Top 40 – The 80s".
 The station promotes the Awesome '80s Weekends.